 The goal of the Open Science Graphs Interest Group (OSG WG) is to build on the outcomes of DDRI and Scholix RDA Working Groups to investigate the challenges and identify solutions towards achieving interoperability between services and information models of Open Science Graph initiatives.
 The aim is to improve FAIRness of research data, and more in general FAIR*-ness of science, by enabling the smooth exchange of the interlinked metadata overlay required to access research data at the meta-level of the discovery-for-citation and at the thematic level of the discovery-for-reuse.
-Three main challenges can be identified as the worth of investigation:
+Three main challenges can be identified as worthy of investigation:

 1) Build a community of Open Science Graph initiatives working together in the context of RDA with a focus on FAIR data.